 The main question when preparing for your IELTS exam is whether to self-study or seek help of a teacher.
-Both self-preparation and studying with the aid of tutors are viable ways to get ready for your test.
+Both self-preparation and studying with tutors are viable ways to get ready for your test.
 In this entry I will summarise the main points of both approaches, share my experience and give you some tips on IELTS preparation.

 Advantages and disadvantages of self-study